Skip to main content

 A pet flight nanny is a paid in-cabin escort who flies with your pet on commercial airlines.
 Typical cost $500 to $1,500 plus the escort flight.
 How to vet one and what to expect.

-Young woman carrying small dog in airline-approved soft carrier through airport terminal
+Pet nanny carrying a small dog in an airline carrier through an airport terminal

 QUICK TAKE